Gamification in UX: How to Boost User Engagement

 Challenges and streaks

-Challenges and streaks are powerful motivators.
+Challenges and streaks are powerful motivators that exemplify the use of gamification.
 For example, can you log 20 hours of running this month?
 Think you can?
-Then prove it.
+Then prove it by implementing effective game elements.
 Challenges like these are great for keeping people on track.

 {{case-study}}